mpsilfve/wikipedia_gazetteer/README.md

 # General Stuff

 This code will build a gazetteer or Finnish Named Entity Recognition from the Finnish Wikipedia.
 A gazetteer maps terms into categories.
-For example, it maps "Samsung" into the category "Yritys" (Finnish for company) and "Nokia" into the categories "Yritys" and "Suomen kunta" (Finnish town).
+For example, the gazetteer built by this code maps "Samsung" into the category "Yritys" (Finnish for company) and "Nokia" into the categories "Yritys" and "Suomen kunta" (Finnish town).

+Categories are based on Wikipedia infoboxes.
+Some articles lack an infobox (e.g. the article for ThinkPad in the Finnish Wikipedia).
+Terms corresponding to these articles do not currently receive any categories.

 This project relies on an xml-dump of the Finnish Wikipedia.
 You can get one e.g. from the [DBPedia project] (http://downloads.dbpedia.org/2015-10/core-i18n/fi/pages_articles_fi.xml.bz2)